Hi! I am a software engineer with a focus on machine learning and the music industry.

-He earned half of a Computer Science degree from the University of Minnesota by 2013 while still in high school.
-He took breaks from school to do a ring of internships for NASA, the US National Security Agency, and the US Department of Energy’s Oak Ridge National Laboratory (ORNL).
-For ORNL, he researched ways that quantum computing could theoretically accelerate Bitcoin mining.
+I started my career in 2013 of internships for NASA, the US National Security Agency, and the US Department of Energy’s Oak Ridge National Laboratory (ORNL).
+At ORNL, I researched ways that quantum computing could theoretically accelerate Bitcoin mining.

-In 2015, he joined Uber as one of the youngest engineers they had ever hired, where he led the development of the prototype for UberHEALTH—Uber’s non-emergency medical transportation product.
+In 2015, I joined Uber as one of the youngest engineers they had ever hired, where I worked on Uber’s public-facing developer API.
+Shortly before I left, I led the development of a prototype of what later became UberHEALTH—Uber’s non-emergency medical transportation product.